 - Do not put blankets, pillows, stuffed animals, or crib bumpers in the crib with your infant.
 These can cause your child to suffocate.

 - Always check the safety of cribs, bassinets, play yards, and other sleeping areas.
 Avoid using drop-side cribs and be sure your baby’s furniture has been approved by the American Academy of Pediatrics.

 - Avoid regular sleep in your child’s car seat.
 While it is okay to let them nap in the car, you should be careful of their head position.
 If they lean forward too much, it can cut off their airway.

 - There are other steps you can take to prevent SIDS.
 Breastfeeding, avoiding secondhand smoke, and having your baby vaccinated also reduce the risk of SIDS.

 How do I know when my child is ready to transition to a toddler bed?

 As kids learn to walk, they also learn to climb.
-If your child is starting to climb over crib rails, it may be best to transition to a toddler bed for their safety.
-Generally, it is recommended your child does not transition until they are 35” tall.
+If your child is starting to climb over crib rails, it may be best to transition them out of a baby crib into a toddler bed for their safety.
+Generally, it is recommended your child does not transition until they are 35 tall.
 Then, you can transition to a toddler with a bed rail to stop them from rolling out of bed in the middle of the night.

 How much should my infant sleep?